DataDog/kics/documentation/rules/terraform/aws/password_without_reuse_prevention.md

 ### Description

  This check ensures that the IAM account password policy's `password_reuse_prevention` attribute is set to at least 24, preventing users from reusing any of their last 24 passwords.
 Without this configuration, as seen when `password_reuse_prevention = 20` or when the attribute is omitted, users may repeatedly cycle through a small set of previously used passwords, increasing the risk of password-related attacks.
-Configuring a secure password policy such as:
+Configuring a secure password policy, as in the following example, helps to enforce strong password hygiene and mitigates the likelihood of compromised credentials being reused:

 ```
 resource "aws_iam_account_password_policy" "secure" {